rcsb/ciftools-java/README.md

 `atom_site.Cartn_x`.

 ## Performance
-The implementation can read the full PDB archive (151,579 files) in 2 minutes.
+The implementation can read the full PDB archive (154,015 files) in little over 2 minutes.
 This is achieved by lazy decoding and parsing - all columns are decoded the first time when they are actually requested.
 Thus, the parsing overhead is kept minimal.
+Ciftools-java combines the compression and read performance of MMTF and the convenience of the CIF format.

 ![alt performance](https://raw.githubusercontent.com/rcsb/ciftools-java/master/img/performance.png)

-All files are stored in gzip format.
-The reduced files are either native MMTF files or contain a similar selection of CIF categories (i.e. they provide primarily atomic coordinates).
+Handling gzipped files slows down parsing in most cases.
+The reduced files are either native MMTF files or contain a similar selection of
+CIF categories (i.e. they provide primarily atomic coordinates).

 Parsing times were measured on a 3.2 GHz Intel Core i7 machine with 16 GB RAM and a SSD.
-Executed in parallel with 8 GB heap.
+Executed in using a single thread.
 Performance was measured by JMH using 1 fork, 5 warm-up, and 10 measurement iterations.

 ## Contributions & Related Projects
 - [molstar/ciftools](https://github.com/molstar/ciftools) a TypeScript/JavaScript implementation